TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 `DDEV <https://ddev.com/>`__ is a utility layer on top of Docker.
 It allows to easily build and maintain local development instances with specific environments.

-This project also ships a `.ddev` configuration directory, that allows you to start a specifc container in which you can render Documentation, and have an environment where you can contribute to this repository without any other requirement than Docker and DDEV.
+This project also ships a :file:`.ddev/` configuration directory, that allows you to start a specific container in which you can render Documentation, and have an environment where you can contribute to this repository without any other requirement than Docker and DDEV.

 To render the documentation you can run